ShivaNaniSimha/Codexa-Your-Coding-Partner/readme.md

+## Production Ready Application

-#CodeXA - Your Ultimate Coding Platform
+##CodeXA - Your Ultimate Coding Platform

   **CodeXA** is a feature-rich, AI-powered platform designed to help you master data structures and algorithms, prepare for technical          interviews, and compete with fellow programmers.
 With a seamless user experience and a powerful set of tools, CodeXA is your one-stop      solution for all things coding.

 ## ✨ Key Features